 - 4 oz All purpose flour

 - 6qt Dutch oven

 - Small bowl for yolks

 - Preheat to 350 degrees.
 Use Candy thermometer for accurate temperature reading.

 - Turn on stove flame to medium heat and place Poblano peppers directly on flame.
 Let sit 2-3 minutes per side or until pepper is well charred.
 Remove peppers and rinse under water, gently rub away any remaining skin.
 Make a 2-3 inch incision down the side of the pepper and remove seeds.

 - In a bowl, mix cheese together.
 Open peppers and stuff with cheese, leaving room to still close pepper together.
 Close peppers with a toothpick crosswise.
-In the mixing bowl crack and separate 4 egg whites and 2 yokes into a separate bowls.
+In the mixing bowl crack and separate 4 egg whites and 2 yolks into a separate bowls.
 In the bowl of 4 egg whites, use a hand mixer to blend egg whites until the form stiff peaks.
-Add in only 2 egg yokes and mix in gently.
+Add in only 2 egg yolks and mix in gently.

 - Take a plate and pour 1 cup flour onto it.
 Take stuffed pepper and gently roll in flour until coated.

 - Next place pepper into egg mixture and coat evenly.
 Gently place coated pepper in heated oil.
 Let fry on one side for a few minutes until golden.
 Use slotted spoon or tongs to roll pepper over to other side and fry until golden.